espocrm/documentation/docs/user-guide/quotes.md

 Method 1.
 Create a new quote, on the form specify a needed opportunity.
 Data will be copied from the opportunity to the created quote.

 Method 2.
 Create a new quote from Quotes relationship panel on the detail view of the opportunity.
+Note: Administrator needs to add the panel in layout maanger.

 ## Generating Sales Orders and Invoices from Quote